bms5213-F2021/project3/README.md

 The previous projects and midterm focused on earlier steps of a data analytic project such as forming questions and sampling data.
 The next two projects will focus on the latter steps, directly working with data and communicating findings.

 The goal of Project 3 is to perform an analysis with real-life published data.
 Even though you have access to the paper which originally analyzed this data, please do not consult it until Project 4.
-For Project 3, please only use the descriptions and instructions that I have provided to make analytic decisions.
+For Project 3, please only use the descriptions and instructions which I have provided to make analytic decisions.

 ## Logistics

 ### Individual or Group Work

 You may work individually or in groups of 2-3 people.
 Please email the instructor with your decision as soon as possible so repositories can be made on GitHub that reflect the group structure.

 ### Submission

 All work for Project 3 should be done in `.Rmd` files, utilizing code blocks for all code.
 If working in a group, a single `.Rmd` file submission to the group repository is acceptable, but please provide a breakdown of how each group member contributed to the submission (as a `.pdf`, `.docx`, or text section in the `.Rmd` itself).
+(Additionally, if a group member has any comments or concerns which they wish to remain anonymous, they may email the professor.)
 Groups members will receive the same grade as long as contributions are fair or nearly equal.

 ### Grading